romi-v/pilot_project_sql/README.md

 3. Most in-demand skills for data analysts

 The next task was to list the top 5 most valuable skills a data analyst should have - those that appeared in most of the listings, regardless of location or salary.
 I agained joined three tables to get all the neccessary data and finally filtered the skills by the amount of appearances of any given skill in job listings.
-I also created a     simple visualization in form of a pie chart.
+I also created a simple visualization in form of pie chart.

  ![in_demand_skills](https://github.com/user-attachments/assets/49fe2479-86e1-460c-8f13-9f6d37988788)
  _Pie chart visualizing the most in-demand skills for Data Analyst jobs in general_

 4. Skills associated with high salaries

 Here I focused on the specific skills that were associated with the highest salaries.
 I calculated the average salary associated with each skill, then filtered down to include only Data Analyst roles and highest average salaries.
-Finally I analyzed the results with help of chatgpt to get meaningful insights.
+Finally I analyzed the results with help of ChatGPT to get meaningful insights.

 ```sql
 SELECT